 8. Happy couples don’t make you angry

 Often after a breakup, any reminders of your past relationship hurt you.
 You feel resentful when you see happy couples walking down the street holding their hands or kissing in public.
 If public displays of affection don’t bother you anymore, and you watch romantic movies calmly, congratulations!
-It is the sign that you might be ready for new feelings.
+It is a sign that you might be ready for new feelings.